He3lixxx/ddm/ddm-pc/README.md

 However, for large input data sets, it might happen that not all hashes can be kept in memory on each node.
 In this case, we need to do multiple iterations.
-In each iteration, each node only gets a part of the hashes we are searching for.
-Thus, we need to cycle through the same hashes multiple times.
+In each iteration, each node only gets this part of the hashes.
+Thus, we need to compute hashes for the same strings multiple times.
 This effectively multiplies the time required for the algorithm to finish by the count of required iterations.
 Thus, you want to make sure to prevent multiple iterations as effectively as possible.

 We think that this is the only solution to solve the case where the input is too big to be kept in memory as we're not allowed to use the disk,